-- 1. Are showing signs of "COVID-19 like symptoms."
-Based on the Philadelphia Department of Public Health, "COVID-19 like symptoms" are defined by: - a.
+- 1. Are showing signs of COVID-19 like symptoms, as .defined by: - a.
 At least one of the following symptoms: fever (>100.0), new or persistent cough, new shortness of breath/difficulty breathing (above the child's baseline, if for example they intermittently have shortness of breath or coughing from asthma), new loss of taste or smell (usually noticed as aversion to food in young children) OR - b.
 At least two of the following symptoms: Chills, rigors, muscle pain, headache, sore throat, nausea/vomiting, diarrhea, fatigue, congestion/runny nose. - 2.
-Have been in close contact with someone outside of PIC who has a confirmed or suspected COVID-19 infection in the past 14 days (unless the staff member is fully vaccinated, in which case, see directions below).. - 3.
-Have been in close contact with someone outside of PIC who is currently undergoing testing for possible COVID-19 infection and results are pending (unless the staff member is fully vaccinated, in which case, see directions below).
+Or have been in close contact with someone outside of PIC who has a confirmed or suspected COVID-19 infection in the past 10 days (unless the staff member is fully vaccinated, in which case, see directions below).